Omerdahan84/memory_allocator-/README.md

 - Allocate memory blocks of a specified size.
 - Free memory blocks based on a memory ID (`mID`).
-- Keep track of allocated memory blocks using a sorted linked list for efficient memory management.
+- Keep track of allocated memory blocks using a linked list for memory management.
+(I'm looking forward to improve the effciency using hashmaps).

 This allocator is not intended for production use but serves as an educational example of how memory management can be implemented at a low level in C.